angelvazz/angelvazz/README.md

 <br>

-I'm a Full Stack Developer focused on transforming business requirements into high-impact, scalable solutions[cite: 5]. [cite_start]As a specialist in serverless architectures with **AWS** and **Terraform**, I enjoy building robust systems from the ground up.
+I'm a Full Stack Developer focused on transforming business requirements into high-impact, scalable solutions.
+As a specialist in serverless architectures with **AWS** and **Terraform**, I enjoy building robust systems from the ground up.

 My experience includes engineering a public-facing **Next.js** solution for over 10,000 users by implementing an on-demand page generation system in AWS to bypass build-time limitations.